Bálint Gyevnár

 Feb 10, 2025 | I attended IASEAI ‘25: the inaugural conference of the International Association for Safe and Ethical AI.
 Program available here. |

-Feb 03, 2025 | New preprint on Objective Metrics for Human-Subjects Evaluation in Explainable Reinforcement Learning. |
+Feb 03, 2025 | New conference paper at RLDM on Objective Metrics for Human-Subjects Evaluation in Explainable Reinforcement Learning. |

-Jan 17, 2025 | New paper accepted at CHI 2025: People Attribute Purpose to Autonomous Vehicles When Explaining Their Behavior: Insights from Cognitive Science for Explainable AI |
+Jan 17, 2025 | New conference paper at CHI 2025: People Attribute Purpose to Autonomous Vehicles When Explaining Their Behavior: Insights from Cognitive Science for Explainable AI. |

-Dec 06, 2024 | New survey paper accepeted in IEEE T-ITS: Explainable AI for Safe and Trustworthy Autonomous Driving: A Systematic Review. |
+Dec 06, 2024 | New survey paper at IEEE T-ITS: Explainable AI for Safe and Trustworthy Autonomous Driving: A Systematic Review. |

 Dec 06, 2024 | Gave invited talks at the Charles University of Prague and the Czech Technological University on the fundamental problems of classical XAI. [slides]. |